andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 playing Nickelback I wouldn't be in this position.

 With the depth of the snow on the mountain my phone is almost surely buried under two feet of pillowy powder.
-But I do have a puncher's chance of finding it.
-First, I have a general idea of where the music cut out.
-Unfortunately, that also means I'll have to make the hike again.
+However, I have a couple cards up my sleeve that give me a puncher's chance of finding it.
+First, I have a general idea on the mountain where the music cut out.
 Second, I have my headphones that should connect to the phone once I'm within a certain distance.
+Unfortunately, due to point #1, I'll have to make the hike again.
+Woof.

-So that's my plan - retrace my steps and turn on my headphones every so often to see if they'll connect.
+So I have a battle plan - retrace my steps and fire up the headphones every so often to see if they'll connect.
 Hell, it's worth a shot.

-I slide off the lift and lethargically mope up the hiking trail once more, cursing myself for being so careless as to not zip up my damn pocket.
+I slide off the lift and lethargically mope up the hiking trail once more, cursing myself for being so careless with my pocket zipper.
 Eventually I find myself atop the Groswold chute and really throw a Hail Mary, turning on the headphones to see if it's right up here at the top.
 No luck.

 I make a few turns down from the top & try again.
 Nothing.

 A few more turns.
-Nothing.
+No sir.

 *swoosh swoosh swoosh*